citp/privacy-policy-historical/b/ba/bat/batchmates.com.md

 **Privacy policy FAQ’s**

   1. What information does batchmates.com track
-  2. How does batchmates.com use the information it collects / tracks.
+  2. How does batchmates.com use the information it collects/ tracks.
-  3. With whom does batchmates.com share the information it collects/tracks.
+  3. With whom does batchmates.com share the information it collects/ tracks.
   4. What about links to other sites?
   5. Use of cookies on the site.
   6. This sites policy on correcting, updating or removing personal information.
   7. Changes in our privacy policy.
   8. Security of your personal information.
-  9. E mail Choice/Opt-out policy
+  9. E mail Choice/ Opt-out policy
   10. Methods of contacting the site.